-Urinary obstruction is when the urinary flow along the urinary tract is impaired for some reason.
+Urinary tract obstruction is the result of impairment of the urinary flow along the urinary tract.
+Urinary tract obstruction can have a number of causes.
 It may occur at any point in the urinary tract from the renal calyces to the external urethral meatus.
-It can cause:
+Urinary tract obstructioncan cause:

 - Proximal distention of the urinary tract - effects will depend on the exact location and severity of the blockage:

-- Obstruction in the urethra causes bladder dilation, secondary hypertrophy and diverticulae formation.
+- Urethral blockage causes bladder dilation, secondary hypertrophy and diverticulae formation.

 - Obstruction in a ureter causes dilation of the ureter (megaureter) and renal pelvicalyceal system (hydronephrosis).

-- Pain, particularly when the urinary obstruction is acute.
+- Pain, particularly when the urinary tract obstruction is acute.

 - Decreased renal function due to back pressure causing renal tubular atrophy, glomerular hyalinisation and fibrosis.